Comp211-FA24/lab-00/README.md

 A simple "Hello world" C program is given on page 9 of [*The C Programming Language*](https://uncch.instructure.com/users/9947/files/4526296?verifier=bzWbUsKclOVAAJ7MfuwOyS5v8DDILep0R7HtGh7t&wrap=1).
 We will slightly extend it.

 Your implementation should print `Hello, world.` on one line and `Welcome to C!` on another line.
-There should be a trailing newline at the end of that line as well.
-This is case, punctuation, and spacing-sensitive.
+There should be a trailing newline at the end of the latter line as well.
+This is case, punctuation, and whitespace-sensitive.

-It should work like so:
+The program should work like so:

 ```text
 learncli$ ./a.out